figma/code-snippet-editor-plugin/README.md

 ## Params

-The values you can refer to in symbols and qualifiers are called "params".
+The values you can refer to in symbols and conditional statements are called "params".
 These parameters are formatted as `prefix.param`.

 > Enable ["Details mode"](#details-mode) to see all the params available for your selection!